YHWH Sees (YHWH Will Provide)

 Thus, "YHWH Sees" becomes "YHWH Provides" or "YHWH Will Provide".

-In the circumstance of the compound name in Genesis 22:14, YHWH-Jireh is significant because it commemorated a great deliverance.
+In the circumstance of the compound name in Genesis 22:14, YHWH-Jireh is significant because it commemorates a great deliverance.
 Naming the place "YHWH-Jireh" serves as a perpetual reminder of the marvelous, awe-inspiring grace of YHWH.

 Back to Table of Contents